Granger515/MechaCar_Statistical_Analysis/README.md

 2. Image 3 depicts the descriptive statistics of the PSI variable for each location independently.
 The data shows that the specifications of less than 100 pounds per square inch of variance are met in Lot 1 and Lot 2.
 This specification is not met in Lot 3.
-Lot 3 deviates so much from the specification that it warps the overall results from being almost no variance to approaching the specifiction limit.
+Lot 3 deviates so much from the specification that it warps the overall results from being almost no variance to approaching the specification limit.

 Image 3:
 ![lot_summary](https://user-images.githubusercontent.com/114311015/217972372-5a94a29b-cec4-4735-b951-ec7e682adf3e.png)